igorbanjac91/igorbanjac91/README.md

 <h1 align="center">Hi 👋, I'm Igor</h1>

 <p>
-  I'm a Web Developer, who primarly builds web application with Ruby on Rails.
+  I'm a Web Developer, who primarily builds web applications with Ruby on Rails.

-  I love leraning new skill and use them to create cool stuff 🚀.
+  I love learning new skills 🤯 and use them to create cool stuff 🚀.
 </p>